Section 68 of the Constitution Act, 1867: Toronto

 Toronto, originally named York, had been the second capital of Upper Canada.
 Newark (now Niagara-on-the-Lake) was the first capital of Upper Canada, but the capital was moved to York because Newark was too close to the United States, being just across the Niagara River from Fort Niagara, New York.

 Even so, York was attacked and occupied by invading American forces during the War of 1812, in the Battle of York, April 1813.
-Before the American invaders left, they burnt down several government buildings, including the provincial Parliament and the Government House, and looted private property.
+Before the American invaders left, they burnt down several government buildings, including the provincial Parliament building and Government House, and looted private property.
 In spite of that attack, York continued to be the capital of Upper Canada until the Province of Canada was created, when Kingston became the capital of the new province.
 York was renamed Toronto in 1834.
 It served as the capital of the Province of Canada from 1849 to 1852, and again from 1856 to 1858.
-It became the capital of the new province of Ontario on July 1, 1867.
+It became the seat of government of the new province of Ontario on July 1, 1867.